Doctrine / Cognitive Security

 The security boundary has moved.

 Networks, endpoints, cloud systems, identities, and data still matter.
-They are not where the chain ends.
+They aren't where the chain ends.

 Terrain